scottandrewlepera/neat-webring/README.md

 You don't need to know HTML or any other code.
 You just need the following:

 * a website, where you can upload files
-* a program for editing text, like Notepad or TextEdit
+* a program for editing text files, like Notepad or TextEdit

 ## Setting up your webring